josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 </code-example>

 In this example, the `LoadingState<T>` type permits either of two states, `Loaded<T>` or `Loading`.
-The expression used as the directive's `state` input is of the umbrella type `LoadingState`, as it's unknown what the loading state is at that point.
+The expression used as the `state` input of the directive is of the umbrella type `LoadingState`, as it is unknown what the loading state is at that point.

 The `IfLoadedDirective` definition declares the static field `ngTemplateGuard_state`, which expresses the narrowing behavior.
 Within the `AppComponent` template, the `*ifLoaded` structural directive should render this template only when `state` is actually `Loaded<Person>`.